djnz00/pguint128/README.md

 ```

 The types come with a sizable set of operators and functions, index
-support, etc.  Some pieces are still missing, but they are being
-worked on.
-If there is anything you can't find, let me know.
+support, etc.  If there is anything you can't find, let me know.

 Discussion
 ----------